 It might seem counterproductive to encourage your staff to take time off when you’ve got a business to run — especially if you work in an industry that’s suffering from severe staff shortages.

-As part of your effort to create a positive, streamlined employee experience, be sure to make the booking and taking of annual leave a top priority to help reduce stress for shift-based workers.
+As part of your effort to create a positive, streamlined employee experience, be sure to make the booking and taking of annual leave a top priority to help reduce stress for shift workers, support their mental health, and improve their work-life balance.

-- Establish a system for booking holiday.
-Whether it’s by filling in a form, emailing their supervisor, or via a dedicated people management app, staff should have an easy process for requesting time off.
+- Establish a system for booking holidays.
+Whether it’s by filling in a form, emailing their supervisor, or via a dedicated workforce management app, staff should have an easy process for requesting time off.

 - Encourage taking time off.
 Staff should be reminded of the importance of taking time off, and provisions put in place (e.g. advanced shift scheduling) to prevent understaffing and feelings of guilt surrounding taking annual leave.